liuyucce/m2containers/README.txt

 Varnish is configured to only serve https requests for the purpose of mimicking live traffic, and gives developer direct access to nginx via http at the same time.

-SSL have DNS configured in ssl/openssl.cnf

-Import ssl/ca.pem as root certificate for https access.
+Import ssl/certs/ca.pem as root certificate for https access.

 xDebug can be enabled by uncommenting in /etc/php/${PHP_VERSION}/cli/conf.d/20-xdebug.ini for workspace and /usr/local/etc/php/conf.d/docker-php-ext-xdebug.ini for php-fpm.